harmslab/epistasis/README.md

 This package is still really hacked together.
 I plan to include examples and clean up some of the plotting/network managing very soon.

-Should work in Python 2.6+ and Python 3+
+Works in Python 2.7+ and Python 3+

-**NOTE:** This repository is still private.
-It will be public as soon as it's ready for publication.

 ## API reference

-API documentation can be viewed [here](harmslab.github.io/epistasis/docs).
+API documentation can be viewed [here](http://epistasis.readthedocs.io/).

 ## Dependencies